Chromate conversion coating failure on aluminum.

-Q. After a couple of years of acceptable 168 hr salt spray testing per Mil-C-5541 [link is to spec at TechStreet], suddenly facing failure, in the form of spots and pits.
+Q. After a couple of years of acceptable 168 hr salt spray testing per Mil-C-5541 [link by ed. to spec at TechStreet], suddenly facing failure, in the form of spots and pits.

 Chemical conversion line: cleaner, deox, chem film, with spray and immersion rinse between each.
 TDS, temp, pH monitored daily, always kept in spec.
 Test coupons are 3" x 10" 2024-T3-Bare jitterbug sanded (as always) w/aluminum oxide paper.

 Samples are sheared, prepped, and processed same day, wrapped and shipped the next day.

 Resultant pits are .010 / .030, mostly the smaller ones, very numerous.
 Samples are inspected pretty thoroughly prior to processing for embedded grit from sanding, etc.